 Great Falls Clinic Legacy Foundation Announces $20K Major Campaign Gift

 The Great Falls Clinic Legacy Foundation is pleased to announce a major donation to its capital campaign to build future patient housing for cancer patients and others traveling to Great Falls for treatment.
-The Foundation hopes to begin construction on the housing project next year.
-For many years, there has been a great need in the Great Falls community for patient housing while receiving outpatient treatment from the Great Falls Clinic.

 The Great Falls Clinic Legacy Foundation, a nonprofit 501(c)(3), announced its plans for future patient housing last June.
 The Great Falls Clinic sees an average of 650 surgical and 400 cancer care patients per month, with approximately 42 percent of those patients traveling from out of town.
 Helping those patients and families from around Montana, seeking treatment at the Great Falls Clinic was part of the vision of the Foundation.
 Patient care and comfort is of the utmost importance to the Foundation, and patient housing is now their top priority.

 “Our patients are our number one priority and helping to relieve some of the financial burden of medical care, as well as, housing and travel costs associated with out-of-town visits is important,” said Samantha Shinaberger, Executive Director.
 “The housing facility will reduce the amount of stress placed on our patients seeking medical care.
 Knowing their housing and travel is taken care of for the duration of their treatment is meaningful to them,” she added.